madsciencecoder/shticker-book-rewritten/README.md

 #### Windows

-It should be possible to compile this for Windows.
-Qt is very cross platform and all libraries used should compile on Windows.
-That being said I have not yet compiled it and have little interest in doing so.
-If someone would like help getting it compiled feel free to ask if you run into difficulties.
-If there is enough interest on porting it to Windows I might look into it more.
-Most, if not all, of the differences Windows would need in the code are already programmed to replace Linux specific code.
+As of commit 2f31c14 it should now compile and run just fine on Windows.
+Windows is still not being officially supported so while future commits will likely not break compatibility they will not be tested on Windows.

+The easiest way to compile this on Windows is to download Qt from their website (https://www.qt.io/download-open-source/) and install with at least Qt 5.5 and MinGW.
+You will need to manually supply a built bzip2 library for Qt to use.
+You can get a pre-compiled one from http://sourceforge.net/projects/mingw/files/MinGW/Extension/bzip2/bzip2-1.0.6-4/.
+You will need both the dev and dll-2 downloads.
+Then copy the files to the Qt folders containing the build libraries.
+Qt does not provide any DLLs for openssl either which is necessary since the program uses HTTPS for the login.
+You can get some pre compiled ones from http://slproweb.com/products/Win32OpenSSL.html.
+To make handling DLLs easier you may wish to also add the Qt bin directory to your Windows PATH environment variable.

 #### Mac OS X

-Same as Windows, there is no reason it shouldn't compile.
+Theoretically it may work.
 I do not own a Mac or have access to one, however, so I can't really help too much in that regard.
 Most of the differences OS X would need in the code are already programmed to replace Linux specific code, however the paths and file names likely would need tweaking in globaldefines.h.